U.S. Adds 213,000 Jobs In June, But Unemployment Rate Inches Up

 It also boosted the U.S. stock indexes, which are expected to reap weekly gains on Friday after 14 days of losses.

 The data also shows a modest hourly compensation hike of 2.7 percent last month, compared to a year earlier.
-That tepid increase to an average of $26.98 per hour, however, is due to the disproportionate high number of positions filled by jobseekers with high-school diplomas, who generally receive lower wages.
+That tepid increase to an average of $26.98 per hour, however, is due to the disproportionately high number of positions filled by job seekers with high-school diplomas, who generally receive lower wages.
 The entry of young workers – as opposed by the exit of retiring well-paid baby boomers – presents another cause that keeps wages down.

 Market Watch points out that the pay increase is only slightly above the inflation rate, resulting in little purchasing power attainment.